m3h3d1/lib/segtree/lazysegtree.md

 As a frequently used unit element or identity map, if minimum: +∞, if maximum: −∞, if sum or addition: 0, if it is a product or multiplication: 1 should be used. <br/>

-$\mathrm{mapping}$ The identity map in an operating function is id.
+$mapping$ The identity map in an operating function is $id$.
 In the case of an interval addition operation, "a value that never changes the target value even if added". <br/>

 ## Example
 ### Sample